-The number of shares of our common stock to be outstanding after this offering includes an estimated shares of our restricted stock that we expect to issue to replace all shares of FMC Corporation restricted stock held by our employees and a portion of the shares of FMC Corporation restricted stock held by our directors in connection with this offering.
-The estimated number of shares of our restricted stock to be issued in respect of FMC Corporation restricted stock that would have been replaced had this offering occurred on , 2001, the closing price per share of FMC Corporation common stock of \$ on , 2001 and the assumed offering price per share of our common stock in this offering of \$.
-See "Management--Treatment of FMC Corporation Restricted Stock."
+The number of shares of our common stock to be outstanding after this offering includes an estimated 445,000 shares of our restricted stock that we expect to issue in connection with this offering to replace all shares of FMC Corporation restricted stock that will vest prior to January 1, 2003 held by our employees.
+The estimated number of shares of our restricted stock to be issued in respect of FMC Corporation restricted stock in connection with this offering is based on the number of shares of FMC Corporation restricted stock that would have been replaced had this offering occurred on March 30, 2001, the closing price per share of FMC Corporation common stock of \$73.64 on March 30, 2001 and the assumed offering price per share of our common stock in this offering of \$20.00.
+See "Management--Treatment of FMC Corporation Restricted stock."

-The number of shares of our common stock to be outstanding after this offering listed above does not include options that we expect to grant or replace in connection with the separation.
-In connection with the offering, we expect to grant options to employees and directors to purchase an aggregate of approximately shares of our common stock at an exercise price equal to the initial public offering price.
+The number of shares of our common stock to be outstanding after this offering listed above does not include options that we expect to grant in connection with the offering or FMC Corporation restricted stock or options that we expect to replace with our stock awards in connection with the distribution.
+In connection with the offering, we expect to grant options to employees and directors to purchase an aggregate of approximately 2,250,000 shares of our common stock at an exercise price equal to the initial public offering price.
 See "Management--Incentive Plans--The Stock Plan" and "Management--Executive Compensation."
-In addition, we will replace FMC Corporation options held by our employees and former employees and a portion of the FMC Corporation options held by our directors with options to acquire our common stock on the date FMC Corporation distributes our common stock to its stockholders.
+In connection with the distribution, we will replace FMC Corporation options held by our employees and a portion of the FMC Corporation options held by our directors with options to acquire our common stock.
 See "Management--Treatment of FMC Corporation Options."
+We will also replace all remaining FMC Corporation restricted stock held by our employees and not replaced in connection with this offering and a portion of the FMC Corporation restricted stock held by our directors with our restricted stock in connection with the distribution.
+See "Management--Treatment of FMC Corporation Restricted Stock."